List of News and Information about toyota prius on 4WheelsNews.com

-Set tot arrive in late 2018 the new vehicle will be company’s first dedicated hybrid and what’s more interesting is that it will be designed to be marketed only as a hybrid and will not be a variation of a gasoline model just like it did with the Fusion or the C-Max.
+Set to arrive in late 2018 the new vehicle will be Ford’s first dedicated hybrid and what’s more interesting is that it will be designed to be marketed only as a hybrid and will not be a variation of a gasoline model just like it did with the Fusion or the C-Max.

 Just like the Prius, the new hybrid gasoline-electric car from Ford will be offered in different body styles.
 In addition, Ford wants to take things even further and plans to offer the different versions of the vehicle’s powertrain such as a more expensive model that can be recharged from any electrical outlet.Read the entire article Ford planning a new hybrid vehicle to take on the Toyota Prius

 Nurburgring is the place where all major carmakers test their cars but also their latest hypercars in order to see which one is the fastest.
 Three digits records are not something new at the Nurburgring and every time we see reports about speed and miles per hour.
 But what about miles per gallon?

 Apparently, we have a response for this too, as Toyota took its Prius Plug-in hybrid to the iconic German racetrack in order to see not how fast the car can go, but how little fuel it uses on a single lap.
 For those who don’t know, the minimum average speed on the Nurburgring is 60 km/h (37 mph), while the length is 20 km or 12.9 miles.